allensuvorov/CS50_web_project_network/README.md

 Idea:

 Next step:
-- let's do newpost without fetch, direct html - to server
-- to do that - add link to the button so that it calls a server function and passes the text of the post
+- add react to the project, to sepetare JS file